 Note: If you have size variations or colour variations, you may include these SKUs into the same Advertising Campaign as the search terms the customer will use will be very similar.
 However we still recommend creating a different Ad Group per colour/size variation, or even a different Campaign per colour/size variation.
 You need to decide how closely related the items are.

 Alternatively, you can choose to advertise only the SKU that has the most sales from your variation as the goal is to drive traffic to your listing.

 #3.1: Best practice Variant 1 – Process – From Broad to Exact

 Step 1. (optional) You can create an Automatic Campaign if you do not have enough keywords to enter in a manual campaign.
 This is a good option if you’re lazy or want to see what Amazon’s creative algorithms think your product is.

 In general we recommend you NOT to do an automatic campaign as this is often waster ad spend.
 Instead, perform good keyword research and add the relevant keywords straight to your manual campaign.

 2.1 Add Keywords

 Add any keywords which you think are relevant.
 Look at what is in your title, description and backend keyword.
-You can also use tools such as Sonar or google trends and others to get other related keywords.
+You can also use tools such as Keyword Inspector or merchant words or google trends and others to get other related keywords.
 If you are running an automatic campaign, add any keywords from the ‘customer search terms’ which are relevant.
-Note: Make sure to leave the Automatic campaign run for at least 14 days before doing this.

 Add these keywords in an AdGroup with default Match Type set to ‘Broad’.